 One of the most contentious aspects of a divorce can be splitting up the property.
 Whether it's who gets the marital home, or who takes some item of sentimental value, property division is about more than “stuff.”
 Assets represent security and the ability to rebuild your life.
-Keeping assets from a spouse in a divorce can also be a way to “punish” them for misdeeds, even though this is not what the law intends.
+Hiding assets in divorceKeeping assets from a spouse in a divorce can also be a way to “punish” them for misdeeds, even though there are penalties for hiding assets in a divorce in Florida. this is not what the law intends.
 In divorce, spouses are supposed to disclose all their assets and debts before dividing them.
 What can you do if your spouse is hiding assets in divorce?

-If you suspect your spouse of concealinghiding assets, your divorce attorney may want to conduct more extensive discovery during the divorce.
+Since there are major penalties for hiding assets in divorce in Florida, iIf you suspect your spouse of concealinghiding assets, your divorce attorney may want to conduct more extensive discovery during the divorce.
 This may include taking depositions, in which your attorney will question your spouse extensively under oath.
 Your attorney may also serve your spouse detailed interrogatories (written questions) and requests for documents, which are also answered under oath.

 As noted above, a court may award you more of the marital assets if it finds that your spouse was deliberately trying to hide them or commit fraud.
 The court may also award you your costs (such as extra attorney fees and the services of a forensic accountant) in discovering the hidden assets.

 If your spouse lied about assets during a deposition or under oath in court, he or she may be subject to even more penalties, including perjury charges.
-It is also possible, though not common, for criminal charges for fraud to be brought against a party who deliberately conceals assets in a divorce.
+It is also possible, though not common, for criminal charges for fraud to be brought against a party who deliberately hides conceals assets in a divorce.

 What happens if you didn't learn that your spouse had undisclosed, or hidden, assets until after the divorce was final?
 You may be able to have the divorce judgment set aside, at least as far as the property division is concerned.
 This would allow the judge to order a different division of assets.
 If you and your ex-spouse had a settlement agreement (most divorces are settled, rather than tried), you probably had a provision in the agreement that stated that you both made a full and honest disclosure of your assets and debts.
-If it later turns out that your spouse lied about that, having such a provision in your agreement will make it easier to reopen your divorce and pursue a just result.
+If it later turns out that your spouse was hiding assets in the divorce, lied about that, having such a provision in your agreement will make it easier to reopen your divorce and pursue a just result.

 If you suspect that your spouse is hiding, or your ex-spouse hid, assets during your divorce, contact an experienced Miami divorce and property division attorney immediately.
-We invite you to contact us at The Florida Divorce Law Group to schedule a free consultation so we can put our experience and knowledge at your service.
+Given that are severe penalities for hiding assets in divorce in Florida, wWe invite you to contact us at The Florida Divorce Law Group to schedule a free consultation so we can put our experience and knowledge at your service.